nedder3/nedder3.github.io/src/content/projects/foodloose/index.md

 Controls:

 Player 1 plays as mouse with W A S D keys
-Player 2 plays as racoon with ARROWUP, ARROWDOWN,ARROWRIGHT ,ARROWLEF
+Player 2 plays as racoon with ARROWUP, ARROWDOWN,ARROWRIGHT ,ARROWLEFT